iberisoft/CloudScale/README.md

 ### cloud/scale/id/heartbeat

 The device publishes this message periodically.
+Payload is a JSON object:
+* `ms`: number of milliseconds passed since the board started up.

 ### cloud/scale/id/weight

 The device publishes the weight value.
 Payload is a JSON object:
 * `value`: current weight value.
+It can be `null` if not defined.

 The device publishes this message periodically when the value has changed.